Superintendent (Christianity)

 Superintendent is the title given to a person who is a leader of a Christian denomination at the regional or national level in some Protestant denominations.
+They usually perform the function of an elected bishop, but are constrained by synodical governance and do not claim episcopal apostolic succession in a sacramental sense, but mearly ministerial apostolic succession.

 Lutheran usage

 This title has been used in Lutheranism since 1527 for pastors leading a denomination at the regional level.
 The office was similar to that of bishop, but instead of being ordained by the archbishop, the superintendent was appointed by the Crown.
-This new model of ecclesiastical polity was partly political, as the Roman Catholic bishops before the Reformation held considerable political power and often used it against the king.
+This new model of ecclesiastical polity was partly political, as the Roman Catholic bishops before the Reformation held considerable political power and often used it against the king who was the summus episcopus.
 Superintendents' loyalty was supposed to lie with the head of the church, the monarch.
 Before 1918, some churches used even the title Generalsuperintendent in favour of bishop.
 In modern times some German Lutheran churches dismissed the title and returned to more ecclesiastical titles like Dean or regional bishop.

-Presbyterian usage
+Reformed usage

 The Presbyterian Church of Scotland's First Book of Discipline of 1560 provided for Scotland to be divided into ten dioceses with superintendents.

+All Hungarian Reformed churches in Europe organise life into districts led by elected bishops (püspök).